Start Exploring

 Lalibela: Ethiopia’s spiritual heart

 Walking through Lalibela feels like stepping back in time.
-During your visit to the rock-hewn churches of Lalibela with a private guide, you may witness a religious ceremony taking place and hear the mesmerising and melodious chanting of the monks.
+During your visit with a private guide, you may witness a religious ceremony taking place and hear the mesmerising and melodious chanting of the monks.
 My favourite moment?
 Standing in silence during a service, listening to the rhythmic chants of priests echoing through these ancient walls.
 It’s a humbling and deeply moving experience.

 Axum: Ethiopia’s ancient imperial capital